Cosma / Navigation / Knowledge / Worlds / Objects

 Toy World Experiment

-Of course, Toy Worlds do have many, many Magic Posters and other Magic Objects that serve as 3D links to Cosma and other Web sites.
+However, the Toy Worlds on this site do have many, many Magic Posters and other Magic Objects that serve as 3D links to Cosma and other Web sites.

 1. Much of the content on this page was originally developed for two presentations at MIT.